betelgeuse-7/hack-assembler/README.md

 ## Hack machine language assembler

-This is an assembler implemented in Go, for the assem// *** We assume that the given assembly code is error-free
+This is an assembler implemented in Go, for the assembly language used in Nand2Tetris course part 1.